konraddj/Cluster-and-Domain-Controller-Configuration-SOP-for-Hyper-V-Environments/README.md

 This Standard Operating Procedure (SOP) provides comprehensive technical instructions for building and configuring a cluster environment with clustered shared storage and a Domain Controller.
 This SOP is intended for the client's technical personnel responsible for the setup and management of these systems within a Hyper-V virtualization environment.
 The objective is to deliver a detailed, step-by-step guide to ensure a smooth and efficient implementation of the production environment.

-## Document Format

-This SOP is delivered as a single PDF document, serving as a complete report with all necessary steps, checks, and configurations required for setting up and managing the cluster environment.

 ## Critical Tasks Covered

 1. **Prerequisites Verification**